Fano Schemes for Generic Sums of Products of Linear Forms: Product Rank

 \subsection{Bounding product rank}

-\begin{proof}[Proof of Theorem \ref{thm:bound}] For $rd\geq n+1$, assume that $\pr(f)\leq r$.
-This implies that there is a $n$-dimensional linear space $Y\subset \PP^{rd-1}$ such that $V(f)=X_{r,d}\cap Y$.
-Since we are assuming that $V(f)$ is covered by $k$-planes, there must be a positive-dimensional subvariety $S\subset \bF_k(X_{r,d})$ such that the $k$-planes corresponding to points in $S$ are all contained in $Y$, and that the linear span of these $k$-planes is exactly $Y$.
+\begin{proof}[Proof of Theorem \ref{thm:bound}] Assume that $\pr(f)\leq r$.
+Since $f$ is concise, this implies that there is an $n$-dimensional linear space $Y\subset \PP^{rd-1}$ such that $V(f)=X_{r,d}\cap Y$.
+Since we are assuming that $V(f)$ is covered by $k$-planes, there must be a positive-dimensional irreducible subvariety $S\subset \bF_k(X_{r,d})$ such that the $k$-planes corresponding to points in $S$ are all contained in $Y$, and that the linear span of these $k$-planes is exactly $Y$.

 Now, if all $k$-planes parametrized by $S$ are contained in a coordinate hyperplane of $\PP^{rd-1}$, we can clearly write $f$ as a sum of $r-1$ products of linear forms, that is, $\pr(f)\neq r$.
 But this is certainly the case if $\bF_k(X_{r,d})$ is one-split.